MasakazuKurata/tutorial/README.md

    ```
    This will create a new branch call `newFeature` based from the current branch
    `master`, if you want the branch off from a different branch just it out
    before hand.
 Now you can develop, commit, commit, and commit (see later about changing commits after the fact, rebase interactive, etc.).

+##### Updating before making the Pull Request
-Before making a
-   Pull Request you want to have all the other developments that might have
+   Before making a Pull Request you want to have all the other developments that might have
    occurred incorporated into your branch.
 So
    ```
    git fetch origin